cloudmesh-community/book/chapters/quick516.md

 * Chapter contribution
 * Project

-Section and chapter prepare you for the project
+Sections and chapter prepare you for the project